 That said, staying on the ridge until the sun has set does really help give you time.
 That’s good for having fewer people around (few hikers want to be out after sunset) and obviously is better for the light for the photos.
 Just know that means you will have to do the hike down under flashlight.
 It is a really easy path, so don’t be too worried.
 Just make sure to have enough lights because it is a long way to go just using the light on your phone.

-Tips for hiking for your engagement photos
+Tips for your hiking engagement photos at Rattlesnake Ledge

 If you’re going to the top, pack your clothes in a bag and hike in normal gear.
 This isn’t too strenuous of a hike, so don’t feel the need to go nuts, but no one wants to hike in a formal dress.
 With that, it’s worth making sure to pack wrinkle-proof clothes.
 You just want to make sure whatever you choose looks good when you reach the top.